dianzhu/virtual-assistant/README.md

 1. enter your Google API key in the file .env for Google Gemini model

-2. run pip install -r requirements.txt
+2. run command line on CMD: pip install -r requirements.txt

-3. streamlit run Landing_Page.py
+3. run command line on CMD: streamlit run Landing_Page.py

+4. virtual assistant will run on local network: http://localhost:8501/

-4. upload any csv, xlsx, or json file you want on the virtual assistant, then enter question on the chat box, then virtual assistant will output answer based on file uploaded
+5. upload any csv, xlsx, or json file you want on the virtual assistant, then enter question on the chat box, then virtual assistant will output answer based on file uploaded